Tutorial videos in hours not days

 Publish on a schedule you can sustain

-When editing drops from 10 hours to 2, weekly uploads stop being aspirational.
+When editing drops from twelve hours to two, weekly uploads stop being aspirational.
 Consistency compounds.
 The algorithm rewards creators who show up regularly, and now you can.
+The library expands as fast as the ideas come — not as fast as the editing weekend allows.

 Every tutorial is a search entry point.
 More tutorials mean more keywords, more discovery, more subscribers finding you through search.
-Libraries compound growth in ways single videos never do.
+Libraries compound growth in ways single uploads never do.

 Teach without burning out